Road construction and maintenance projects

 Ohio 12 from Findlay to Arcadia, and from the southwest side of Fostoria to the Seneca County line will be reduced to one lane through the work zone for a resurfacing project which will begin September 6.
 The project will continue for two months.
 Work is being performed by M&B Ashpalt, Old Fort.

-Ohio 568 between County Road 255 and the Wyandot County line will be reduced to one lane through the work zone for pavement repair.
-Work is being performed by the ODOT Hancock County maintenance garage.

-Interstate 75 from just south of Ohio 235 north of Bluffton to just south of the County Road 60 overhead near Rawson is reduced to one lane, both northbound and southbound, until Labor Day for a joint repair and resurfacing project.
+Interstate 75 from just south of Ohio 235 north of Bluffton to just south of the County Road 60 overhead near Rawson will have no lane restrictions over the Labor Day holiday for a joint repair and resurfacing project.
+Restrictions will resume on Tuesday at which time traffic will be reduced to one lane, both northbound and southbound.
+The project will continue until late October.
 Work is being performed by Shelly Co., Findlay.

 The following closures are related to the project: